HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 The `url_root` attribute is very important, since it's the attribute that will make our life's easier in the moment we need to reach the `comment_replies` url.

-After you prepare your `json` response, and assuming you have a collection, it all starts with setting an url in the collection, like the following:
+After you prepare your `json` response and assuming you have a collection, it all starts with setting a url in the collection, like the following:

 {% highlight html %}
 <h1>Article Page</h1>